vladmandic/sd-extension-steps-animation/README.md

 Dependent on your system and settings used to produce images

+Type of interpolation used has direct impact on performance:
+**None** and **Blend** results in almost instant animation creation while **MCI** takes twice as long as its a two-pass interpolation method

 *Example*: Using *Euler A* sampler with 100 steps to produce a 10 sec blend animation of a single trained embedding with 30 frames-per-second takes just ~1 min on nVidia RTX3060
 ### Interpolation